Engaging with people across Lancashire is a priority for us and is at the core of our mission to keep you feeling safe.

 If there is a major incident that affects a lot of people in Lancashire, or an emergency situation where getting accurate information and instructions to you quickly is essential, we will use the Lancashire Police Facebook page and the @lancspolice Twitter account as the main platforms for distributing that information.
 Much of the information will contain links back to this website for more detailed information/explanations.

 We also use our Community Messaging Service ‘Stay In the Know’ to provide local update, crime news and appeals, targeted by area and a number of interest groups which people can sign up to e.g. Rural Crime.
-We already have nearly 53,000 people signed up so if you want to join them have a look at the website here https://www.stayintheknow.co.uk/
+We already have over 100,000 people signed up so if you want to join them have a look at the website here https://www.stayintheknow.co.uk/

 If you send a tweet to us or post on our Facebook page, you can expect us to reply if you need an answer.
 Whilst we do our best, please bear in mind though that we can’t always reply to everyone who posts, and it may not always be possible to reply immediately.
 There are often topics or cases that we can’t discuss in detail for a number of reasons, including criminal proceedings being active (i.e. someone has been charged with an offence and will be subject to court proceedings where they have a right to a fair trial) or investigations being under way.
 If this is the case, we will tell you.
 We also never name anyone who has been arrested on suspicion of an offence but hasn’t been charged.